MarcelBostelaar/FederatedArchive/devnotes.md

 - [ ] Unit tests for downloading revisions
 - [ ] Unit tests for custom revision filters
 - [ ] Unit tests for custom file filters
+- [ ] Test if you can individually request an unfinished revision

 ## Not MVP